Gnome: In Romanticism and modern fairy tales

-"The Earth is filled almost to the center with Gnomes or Pharyes, a people of small stature, the guardians of treasures, of mines, and of precious stones.
-They are ingenious, friends of men, and easie (sic) to be commandded (sic).
+The Earth is filled almost to the center with Gnomes or Pharyes, a people of small stature, the guardians of treasures, of mines, and of precious stones.
+They are ingenious, friends of men, and easie to be commandded.
 They furnish the children of the Sages with as much money, as they have need of; and never ask any other reward of their services, than the glory of being commanded.
-The Gnomides or wives of these Gnomes or Pharyes, are little, but very handsom (sic); and their habit marvellously (sic) curious."
+The Gnomides or wives of these Gnomes or Pharyes, are little, but very handsom; and their habit marvellously curious.

 De Villars used the term gnomide to refer to female gnomes (often "gnomid" in English translations).
 Modern fiction instead uses the word "gnomess" to refer to female gnomes.

 In 19th-century fiction, the chthonic gnome became a sort of antithesis to the more airy or luminous fairy.
 Nathaniel Hawthorne in Twice-Told Tales (1837) contrasts the two in "Small enough to be king of the fairies, and ugly enough to be king of the gnomes" (cited after OED).
 Similarly, gnomes are contrasted to elves, as in William Cullen Bryant's Little People of the Snow (1877), which has "let us have a tale of elves that ride by night, with jingling reins, or gnomes of the mine" (cited after OED).